 You should eat fermented foods every day to get the best immune benefits.

 I repeat.
-Eat them every day for best immune health.
+Eat them every day for the best immune health.

 Perhaps my favorite quote of all time, by Kasey Huthinson RDN, is a good reminder of the effects of probiotics: